TheHive-Project/TheHiveDocs/installation/build-guide.md

 ## 1. Pre-requisites

-The following softwares are required to download and build TheHive.
+The following software is required to download and build TheHive.

 * Java Development Kit 8 (JDK)
   * downloadable from http://www.oracle.com/technetwork/java/javase/downloads/index.html
 * git
-  * Use the system package or downloadable it from http://www.git-scm.com/downloads
+  * Use the system package or download it from http://www.git-scm.com/downloads
-* ElasticSearch 5.6
+* Elasticsearch 5.6
   * downloadable from https://www.elastic.co/downloads/past-releases/elasticsearch-5-6-5
 * NodeJs with its package manager (NPM)
   * downloadable from https://nodejs.org/en/download/